Condominium Management

 In the interest of consumer protection, all CMRAO licensees are required to follow a number of rules as outlined in the Condominium Management Services Act, 2015 (CMSA), and its regulations.
 The CMRAO works in the public interest to license and regulate condominium managers and condominium management provider businesses, maintains a public registry, and administers a complaints process.

-Complaints received by the CMRAO could lead to disciplinary hearings that could result in penalties if the Discipline committee determines that a licensee has failed to comply with the Code of Ethics regulation.
+Complaints received by the CMRAO could lead to disciplinary hearings that could result in penalties if the Discipline Committee determines that a licensee has failed to comply with the Code of Ethics regulation.
 The CMRAO publishes its regulatory decisions to maintain transparency and accountability to the public and its stakeholders.

 About Licensing